To keep this post clear and simple, I have mentioned the best books to prepare for the CELTA course in the following order:

-I would recommend Scott Thornbury’s CELTA Trainers’ Handbook.
+As an extra, I would also recommend Scott Thornbury’s CELTA Trainer’s Manual.
 This book has everything about the CELTA course requirements and structure.

 The reason I suggest the version for trainers rather than trainees is because the trainees’ version needs input from tutors to be really helpful, while the version for trainers actually tells you a lot more about the structure of the course and how it will be taught.

 Although this sounds odd, I don’t think the trainees’ version will be that helpful for you alone as it feels more like an exercise book without the answers – not great.